grantlemons/CSCI200-Final/README.md

 Once a Leaf Board is won, the corresponding cell of the Primary Board is claimed for the winner.
-Once three consecutive Leaf Boards have been won by the same player (corresponding to cells of the Primary Board), that player wins the Primary Board, and the game.
+Once three consecutive Leaf Boards have been won by the same player (corresponding to cells of the Primary Board), that player wins the Primary Board and thereby the game.

 ### Selecting Leaf Boards